SerjVankovich/GraphQL_Go/README.md

 To test it, run "go build main.go" and run the compiled file, then go to the endpoint: http://localhost:8080/zradlo

-To get each of endpoints you need to get JWT Token.
+To go to each of endpoints you need to get **JWT Token**.
 To do it go to http://localhost:8080/get-token and save it.
 With each request provide your Token in Header: